melinajdt/assignment-3/README.md

 This project was built using **HTML5** and **CSS3** as part of my frontend development learning journey. 🌷

-It is currently a **Work in Progress** 🚧, and I'm continuously improving it by adding new features and making the design better.

 ## 🛠️ Technologies Used

 - 🌐 HTML5
 - 🎨 CSS3

-## 🚀 Project Status

-🚧 Under Development

-More updates, improvements, and responsive features will be added soon! ✨

 ## 🎯 Goals